a short story

-A tall man stepped out of the shadows to his left.
-Startled, Peter side eyed him.
-He could only make out his silhouette.
-He was tall and slender.
-His figure was perfectly still, hands behind his back.
+A slow roll of words from the mouth of a half-man, half-beast.
+On cue, a tall man stepped out of the shadows to his left.
+Peter side eyed him.
+A chill ran down his spine.
+So startled was he, that he forgot to verbalize his fright in any way.
+Unmoving, he could only make out the figure’s silhouette.
+Towering and slender, the speaker was perfectly still, hands behind his back.
 He hadn’t actually seen him walk, persay, he kind of just slid into his frame of reference.

 “Who-” Peter began to turn, but as he did the tall man presented something.
 From behind his back, an object on a chain appeared.
 A watch?

 “That’s enough of that,” the slender man purred.
 Peter couldn’t move.
-He was still only able to look at him sidelong, he had only turned his head about 25 degrees.
+He was still only able to look at him sidelong, he had only turned his head a few degrees from where he had been facing.
 And now he couldn’t move at all.
 He began to panic.
 Sweat poured along his body.
 Jaw gritted in attempted defiance, he breathed quick, short breaths through his nose.
 He struggled even to blink.

 “You are under my control now, young man.
 You will do as I say.
-This will be quick.”
+Don’t worry, this will be quick.”